Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 You must pay a levy and an application fee when you apply.
 When you submit your application in the Fast-track portal, you will be sent an invoice for the levy and application fee.
 The application fee and levy are fixed amounts depending on the type of application.
 Your application isn’t considered lodged until the levy and fee are paid.

 Application documents are published on this website as soon as possible after checks are made.
-These checks include any redactions requested by the applicant or required by us under the Official Information Act and Privacy Act.
+These checks include any redactions requested by the applicant or required by us under the Fast-track Approvals Act 2024 and Privacy Act 2020.

-If an application is assessed as incomplete, it is returned to the applicant.
+If an application is assessed as incomplete, or we determine there are existing resource consents for the same activity, the application is returned to the applicant.
 The applicant can choose to prepare and lodge a new substantive application.
 Any new application could be subject to additional costs.

 Expert panel

 Expert consenting panels are independent decision-making bodies set up for each Fast-track project.
-The panel convener appoints a panel of up to four members for each project, generally chaired by a suitably qualified lawyer or planner with experience in relevant law.
+The panel convener appoints a panel of up to four members for each project (or more in some circumstances), generally chaired by a suitably qualified lawyer or resource management planner.
 Panel members must also include a person nominated by the relevant local authorities.
+Once all panel members have been appointed, the panel must begin working on the application within 5 working days.

 Panels have a range of functions and powers as part of considering applications and notices of requirement and making decisions.
 They can hold hearings, request reports or advice, and identify the appropriate people to invite comments from.